Pasta with Fresh Herbs Recipe

 Bring a large pan of salted water to the boil and cook the pasta according to the instructions until just al dente.
 Drain the pasta and, while hot, toss in the herby oil until well-coated.

-Divide into four dishes and sprinkle generously with grated parmesan before serving.
+Divide into four dishes and sprinkle generously with grated parmigiano before serving.

 For more family recipes, check out the Local Aromas blog and our foodie sisters video series.